Venmo Taxes: When To Expect Form 1099-K

 What Is Form 1099-K?

-Form 1099-K is a federal tax form used to report payment transactions, specifically payment card transactions, and third-party payment network transactions (think: Venmo, Cash App, PayPal, etc.).
+Before jumping into the new laws surrounding Venmo and Form 1099-K, it’s important to understand what this tax form is.
+Form 1099-K is a federal tax form used to report payment transactions, specifically payment card transactions and third-party payment network transactions (think Venmo, Cash App, PayPal, etc.).

 Form 1099-K reports gross payments, including those that may not need to be reported under your business’s income, such as income recorded when you share a payment terminal with another business.